AdyGCode/SaaS-FED-Notes/session-03/S03-PHP-Basics-I.md

 ### Single Line

-Start the comment with  `//`, all text on the same line after this is part of the comment.
+Start the comment with  `//` or with a `#`.

+All text on the same line after this is part of the comment.

 ```php
 $table->rememberToken(); // Remember user previously logged in